dgroomes/my-software/nushell/README.md

   system and I think `env.nu` is probably the ticket.
 For common fixtures that I want evaluated at the `env.nu` eval time, I can jam them into a file like `env-common.nu` and source that from `env.nu`.
 * [x] DONE Implement a `git switch default pull` command.
+* [x] DONE Bash completion via external completer.
+This was a large effort.

 ## Reference